Haiti Victory and Duke of York Collision: Fatalities

 Initial reports were of five fatalities and three missing.
 The three missing were later added to the count of fatalities.
 An additional nine injured were included in the petition filed in U.S. District Court on June 18, 1953.

 Mary Margaret Ansdell (British), trapped in the wreckage for hours, was evacuated to the hospital in Harwich where she died.
+In an example of twin telepathy her sister Mary Claire Gaisford St-Lawrence, of Howth Castle Ireland, had a premonition that something terrible had occurred and telephoned their brother Joseph Mostyn who called the Harbour Master in Harwich and was informed of the tragedy before it was publicly known.

 Two American women, Gilda Ida Jordet (Colorado) and Berneice Viola Larson (Wisconsin) were returning from a trip to the Middle East with Jordet's sister, Norma Hoyt.
 Hoyt was trapped in her cabin for several hours.
 She survived, but her traveling companions did not.

 Also among those initially reported killed were Ann Spring (American) and Kurt Wihelm Friedrich Fromm, a German.

 Harwich police declared Ferdinand Vodicka (Austrian) to be "missing, believed drowned", on May 9, 1953.

 Alice Laucheimer of Hamstead, England, was declared a victim on June 14, 1953.

 U.S. Air Force Lt.
 Dale M. Chaney's body was found in the wreckage June 22, 1953 when the Duke of York was put in dry dock for repairs.